 Most of the roadways in Los Angeles cyclists must use are not designed to accommodate any other traffic besides automobiles, despite plans announced by the city to drastically increase the amount of available bicycle paths.
 Most roadways do not have alternative lanes meant for solely for bicycles and the cyclists are therefore forced to share the road with vehicles weighing several tons and traveling at much higher speeds.
 Even when there is an alternative path meant for the cyclists, such as the lane mentioned in the above story, there is rampant evidence that drivers either do not understand the traffic rules regarding them or disregard them completely.

 Cyclists are at Risk of Injury and Death in Automobile Accidents

 Cyclists do not have the benefit of all of the safety features that a driver of a passenger vehicle does when involved in a collision.
 Even though cyclists should wear a safety helmet at all times when cycling, many do not, and that basic lack of a safety precaution can have a life-changing impact in a vehicle collision.

 Even if a cyclist is injured while not wearing a helmet, it does not excuse a driver for causing a car accident.
-If you are cyclist who has been involved in an accident with an automobile, it is important to understand your rights and what options are available to you for recovering for your injuries.
+If you are a cyclist who has been involved in an accident with an automobile, it is important to understand your rights and what options are available to you for recovering from your injuries.
 Even if you were not wearing a helmet, you may still be able to recover for your injuries.
 The attorneys at Citywide Law Group can help you recover for your personal injuries in an accident with an automobile.
 Contact them today at (424) 248-2700 for a free initial consultation.